jacoballen4534/cs723-AS1-Frequency-Relay/README.md

 NOTE: This build does not require eclipse or an eclipse project

-Like the simulator, there are 3 options to run this project.
+Due to a variety in computer set-ups, there are 3 options for running the project with a decreasing amounts of automation.
 If one does not work, please try the next option.

 ### First Option